-24. Never acknowledge one customer over and above another, especially the one in line behind others you do not know.
-All customers are equal, even if the one at the back of the line is your best, wait until all others have been helped.
-That’s what makes customer service.
+24. Never acknowledge one customer over and above another, especially those in line behind others you do not know.
+All shoppers are equal and deserve a good customer service experience, even if the one at the back of the line is your best, wait until all others have been helped.

-25. Do not gossip about co-workers or customers within earshot of customers.
+25. Do not gossip about co-workers or good customers within earshot of customers.
 Better yet, don’t gossip.

-26. Don’t trick customers.
-It’s not Halloween.
-If there is a service charge, delivery charge or special order charge, alert your customer before you ring them up.
+26. Don't trick customers.
+It's not Halloween.
+If there is a service, delivery, or special order charge, alert your buyer before you ring them up.
 It’s not a secret or a trick.
-Likewise if something can’t be returned for a full refund after the holidays.
+Likewise, if something can’t be returned for a full refund after the holidays.

-27. Don’t plead ignorance.
-In the time you’re putting merch out or not helping customers learn about the products you sell inside and out.
-If you sell Zoobie plush toys that are also a soft pillow and a comfy blanket, know something about Zoobie plush all-on-one toys.
+27. Don't plead ignorance.
+When you're putting merchandise out or not helping shoppers, learn about the products you sell inside and out.
+If you sell Zoobie plush toys that are also soft pillows and comfy blankets, know something about Zoobie plush all-on-one toys.

-28. Do not ignore a customer because they are not your customer.
-Stop, look, listen, lend a hand.
+28. Do not ignore someone because they are not your customer.
+Stop, look, listen, and lend a hand.

 29. Do not stand behind someone who is looking at product.
 It's creepy - especially to women.
 Make eye contact and stand next to them or in front.